noahsadir/FirebaseAssignment/README.md

 Now you've created a Firestore database with a collection named "todoItems" All we need to do now is add the assignment boilerplate to your Xcode project

-Add the following files to your project
+Add the following files from the repo into your project:

 - `ContentView` (replace your existing ContentView)
 - `ContentViewModel`
 - `TodoFirebase`